Chloé Zhao: Early life and education

+As a teenager, Zhao described herself as a "rebellious and lazy student" who was more interested in drawing manga-style comics and writing fan fiction than in academics.
+She was strongly influenced by Western pop culture and the films of Wong Kar-wai, particularly Happy Together.
+During this period of her life, her parents divorced.
+Her father remarried Song Dandan, a well-known Chinese actress.

-Although Zhao was still learning English at the time, her parents sent her to Brighton College, a private boarding school in the United Kingdom at the age of 15.
+Although Zhao was still learning English at the time, her parents sent her to Brighton College at the age of 15.
 She later moved to Los Angeles by herself, living in a Koreatown apartment in 2000, and attended Los Angeles High School.
-She next attended Mount Holyoke College in Massachusetts, where she majored in politics and minored in film studies, graduating in 2005.
+She next attended Mount Holyoke College, where she majored in politics and minored in film studies, graduating in 2005.
 Bartending and working odd jobs after graduating helped her realize that she enjoyed meeting people and hearing about their lives and histories, giving her the push to attend film school.
 A Vulture article reported that "Four years was enough to turn her off of politics...she found herself drawn more to people than to policy".
 Following up on her undergraduate film minor, she next joined the Kanbar Institute of Film and Television Graduate Film Program at New York University's Tisch School of the Arts.
-While attending Tisch, Zhao studied under director Spike Lee She told USA Today that she appreciated Lee not sugarcoating anything, saying that "he will just tell you as it is", something that she claims she needed.
-After enrolling in the Graduate Studies film program at NYU in 2010 she made her first short film Daughters.
+While attending Tisch, Zhao studied under director Spike Lee.
+She told USA Today that she appreciated Lee not sugarcoating anything, saying that "he will just tell you as it is", something that she claims she needed.
+After enrolling in the Graduate Studies film program at New York University in 2010 she made her first short film Daughters.
+Directed several short films at that institution as well as her development of her signature style that relates to real-world subjects, such as short movie Daughters (2010).